chipguyhere/RuggedPaxCompanion/README.md

 One of the first pages is "programming mode".

 In "programming mode", an infrared remote can be used to enable and configure the built-in features.
-The low-cost generic hobby remote provided in Arduino kits on Amazon is natively supported, and a quick-learn feature allows the board to learn a new remote in case you do not have one of these handy.
+The low-cost generic remote provided in Arduino hobby kits on Amazon is natively supported, and the firmware's quick-learn feature allows the board to learn a new remote in case you do not have one of these handy.
+(Press 0 on that remote, ten times, in programming mode, to start the learning process.
+If nothing happens, the remote isn't compatible)

 As implemented, each feature is enabled or disabled by entering an 8-digit number, consisting of a 5-digit feature code, and then 3-digits to enable, disable, or configure the feature.